This jam is now over. It ran from 2021-07-09 10:00:00 to 2021-07-12 12:00:00. View results

 The jam will take place over the 10th - 11th of July weekend.
 We've made sure to use the loosest definition of these days as possible to factor out time zones, so as long as it's the 10th somewhere in the world, you can start.
 You can keep working right up until the last minute of the 11th in the latest timezone possible.
 That gives you at least two full days, no matter where you live.

-You can find a shortlist below from hundreds of theme suggestions have been submitted by the community.
-Join us on Discord and cast your vote in the #theme-voting channel to nominate the top 10.
+Hundreds of themes were suggested by the community, with the final 10 having been voted on in Discord.
 The final theme will be picked at random from the top 10, and announced when the jam starts.

 Acceptable: Anything that helps you make games. (e.g. animation systems, physics and collision systems, input systems).